The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Related work

 \textbf{YouTube.} Leidwich et al.~\cite{ledwich2020algorithmic} explore whether YouTube's recommendation algorithm promotes radicalization by guiding users to increasingly extreme content.
 They categorized 816 channels, including 79 conspiracy ones.
 Clark et al.~\cite{clarkunderstanding} leverage the dataset of~\cite{ledwich2020algorithmic} to find YouTube communities.
 They create an embedding for the channels considering the channel's subscribers.
 Then, they leverage cluster algorithms to reveal the YouTube communities, finding QAnon and conspiracy-related ones.
-Ballard et al.~\cite{ballard2022conspiracy} leverage the dataset of the previously mentioned works to investigate the monetization strategies of YouTube conspiracy channels.
-They find that these channels have a high prevalence of predatory or deceptive ads, are often demonetized, and use alternative income sources via third-party platforms.

-\textbf{Reddit.} Phadke et al.~\cite{phadke2022pathways} analyze conspiracy theories on Reddit~\cite{proferes2021studying}, a popular news aggregation and discussion website structured into subreddits---dedicated forums that users can create to discuss specific topics~\cite{arabnezhad2020light}.
-They use a radicalization model (RECRO) to study the evolution of radicalization in users who join conspiracy theory subreddits.
-Analyzing 169 million contributions from 36,000 users, they identify and describe four types of engagement trends that show different behaviors.
-Aliapoulios et al.~\cite{aliapoulios2021gospel} focus on the QAnon conspiracy, analyzing 4,949 "Q" messages (also known as "Q drops") collected from various aggregation sites.
-Then, they assess Q drop dissemination on Reddit, finding that these messages are still shared after the Reddit ban of the most popular QAnon subreddits.
-Engel et al.~\cite{engel2022characterizing} identify 19 QAnon-related subreddits and study the submission of 13K users participating in them.
-They discover these users are active across several subreddits, often unrelated to QAnon.
-A further analysis of these users' submissions reveals that they post harmful content and links from low-quality sources.
-Phadke et al.~\cite{phadke2021makes} study 56 conspiracy communities on Reddit to determine the factors that drive users to join these communities.
-They build a ground truth of 60k users to develop a logistic regression model to predict if a Reddit user will eventually join conspiracy communities.
+\textbf{Reddit.} Phadke et al.\cite{phadke2022pathways} analyzed conspiracy theories on Reddit using the RECRO model to study user radicalization.
+They examined 169 million contributions from 36,000 users, identifying four engagement trends.
+Papasavva et al.\cite{aliapoulios2021gospel} focused on the QAnon conspiracy, analyzing 4,949 "Q drops" and their dissemination on Reddit, finding continued sharing even after QAnon subreddits were banned.
+Engel et al.~\cite{engel2022characterizing} analyze the submission of 13K users in 19 QAnon-related subreddits.
+They discover they are active across various subreddits, often posting harmful content from low-quality sources.
+Phadke et al.~\cite{phadke2021makes} analyze 56 conspiracy communities on Reddit, creating a ground truth of 60k users to develop a machine learning model to predict if a Reddit user will eventually join conspiracy communities.